Title-1

 “The Scope & Sequence review is every four years, but what really matters is the program assessment section — and that means you have to actually track what gifted students are doing and whether it’s different from their regular classroom.
 The PSP gives us the activity documentation we need to answer that question.
 Before, we were tracking it manually in spreadsheets.”District Gifted Coordinator · Metro Phoenix school district

-Arizona Gifted Education: Common Questions
+Arizona Gifted Education & Renzulli Learning: Common Questions

 Arizona Gifted Education Resources